kammitama5/kammitama5.github.io/_posts/2018-5-30-Wednesday-May-30th.md

   My plan is to keep trying to do Haskell stuff until I'm good enough to be hired.
 I can't say I can think of anything else off the top of my head that would make me happier.
 I've really really enjoyed learning and working in Haskell.
 I rush home to work on Haskell.
 I think about it all day at work.
+- I'd be happy working stuff like my PT gig and just hustling in Haskell until I get that gig.
+Or just doing Haskell internships and stuff until then.
+So maybe I'll do that.
+Or do a PhD programme that focuses on Haskell.
+  That would be pretty sweet.
+Five plus years of Haskell with a good instructor doing research?
+Sign me up!
+  Over summer and winter breaks, I'd do Haskell work, too!

 ## In the mornings, though..I do Rust :D
 - I'm on chapter 12!
 Hey hey!
 It's fun, and I feel like I have a much better handle on things.
 The errors make